 It’s been a week of thrills and delight on the estate in Wellington after we scooped up not one, but two coveted trophies for two different wines in our flagship Carpe Diem range.
 First the Diemersfontein Carpe Diem Malbec 2015 shone bright at the Novare SA Terroir awards when it was crowned the national winner in the Malbec category and then our Diemersfontein Carpe Diem Pinotage 2015 walked away with a place in the ABSA Top10 Pinotage competition for 2017, announced at the prestigious Cavalli estate on 3 August.
+This was just the beginning of even more good things to come.

 The Diemersfontein Carpe Diem Pinotage is no stranger in the Top 10 line up and was also on the list in 2009 with the 2007 vintage.
 Unlike its more rebellious, coffee loving sister the Diemersfontein Pinotage, that was part of the ABSA Top 10 line up in 2001, this wine is made in a more classic style with inviting flavours of raspberries, cherries and plums.